OSHA 10 Training: 2026 Complete Guide With State Rules

-- Nov 3
+- Nov 3, 2025

-Getting started in a new trade or just trying to work safer?
-OSHA 10 training is one of the most common safety credentials you’ll see mentioned on job sites.
-But what exactly is it?
-The OSHA 10 training course is part of a voluntary program designed to teach workers basic safety and health information for recognizing, avoiding, and preventing common workplace hazards.
-This guide breaks down who needs it, what you actually learn, and everything else you need to know about the OSHA Outreach Training Program in simple terms.
+Whether you are starting in a new trade or just want to work safer, OSHA 10 training is one of the most common safety credentials you will see on a job site.
+But what is it exactly?
+The OSHA 10 training course is a program designed to teach workers basic safety and health information for recognizing, avoiding, and preventing common workplace hazards.
+This guide breaks down who needs it, what you learn, and everything else you need to know about this foundational safety program.

 What is the OSHA Outreach Training Program?